 - within 14 days of the date of the decision for appeals against Returning Officer decisions under the Leadership Election Regulations, Presidential Elections Regulations and Committee Election Regulations (non-extendible);

-- within 14 days of receiving a copy of a decision, for appeal against a Complaints Panel decision (non-extendible under Section 6 of the Complaints Procedure);
+- within 14 days of receiving a copy of a decision, for appeals against a Complaints Panel decision (non-extendible under Section 6 of the Complaints Procedure);

 - 6 weeks (subject to extension) in cases where there is no other time limit.